v1.0.0 · launch-ready

 $ rm -rf /

-No guardrail in the execution path.
+No guardrails in the execution path.
 No approval gate.
 No tamper-evident audit trail after the fact.

 Linux: strongest path